-Due to its structure, the ventilation system in internal frame backpacks is inferior to those in an external frame and frameless backpacks.
+Due to its structure, the ventilation system in internal frame backpacks is inferior to those in external frame and frameless backpacks.
 The internal frame restricts air movement, leading to moisture and heat build-up inside the backpack, which may also cause discomfort, chaffing, and other health problems.

 Moreover, the storage space inside the internal frame backpack is less than that of the external frame backpack.
-So, if you need more space to store your travel items, internal frame is less preferred than external frame.
+So, if you need more space to store your travel items, an internal frame is less preferred than an external frame.